 11/18 & 12/2: Poet Wendy Barker

-Keep a lookout for giveaways that come with being a book lover and taking part in The Big Texas Read, from free online WWD and Gemini Ink workshops to a manuscript consultation with David himself.
+Keep a lookout for giveaways that come with being a book lover and taking part in The Big Texas Read, including free online WWD and Gemini Ink seminars.
 Help us celebrate the diverse literary voices of our robust state, and we’ll join you in making the most of these unexpected times by keeping you company with great Texas authors and like-minded fellow readers.
 In these unsettling times, what could be better than a good book, a dynamic discussion, and meeting new friends?
 What else is there than that?
 What else will bring us closer together?

 We hope that our lively discussions about literature will enliven you to pick up a pen or sit down at a typewriter or computer and get writing yourself!